ibm-cloud-docs/discovery/sdu.md

 - When labeling a document, work from the first page to the last.
 - If you incorrectly label an item, choose another label for the item to overwrite the first.
 - Pages can be submitted at any time.
 Ensure that all appropriate labeling is complete before submitting.
-- Documents and tables that appear to have text overlaying other text are considered “double overlaid” and cannot be annotated.
+- Documents that appear to have text overlaying other text are considered “double overlaid” and cannot be annotated.
 Report these documents to your administrator.
-- Documents and tables that contain multiple columns of text on a single page cannot be annotated.
+- Documents that contain multiple columns of text on a single page cannot be annotated.
 Report these documents to your administrator.
 - Footnotes should be labeled only when they appear at the bottom of the page and are referenced in the main body of text in the document.
 - Notes appearing within sections or lists (for example, explicitly called out as “Notes”) should be labeled as `text`.
-- If you are unsure that the table has been labeled correctly and the preview pane has become unresponsive, the page should be reloaded in your browser and the table re-labeled in order to ensure correctness.
+- When annotating a table, make sure to select the entire table before applying the `table` label.